woossi0/suite/docs/usermanual/source/webmaps/easypublish/load.rst

 Load your data with GeoExplorer
 ===============================

-The first step is to load data into OpenGeo Suite.
+The first step is to load data into Boundless Suite.
 These are many tools and methods to accomplish this (see the :ref:`dataadmin` section), but the simplest way is to use **GeoExplorer**.
 GeoExplorer allows you to create web maps based on layers served through GeoServer and a variety of other sources.
 When deployed alongside GeoServer and PostGIS, GeoExplorer will convert spatial files into PostGIS tables, and then serve that data through GeoServer.
 This process is seamless; all you need to do is supply the data.

 #.
-First, make sure OpenGeo Suite is running.
+First, make sure Boundless Suite is running.

 #.
 Run GeoExplorer by clicking :guilabel:`GeoExplorer` in the :ref:`intro.dashboard` or by navigating to its direct URL (such as ``http://localhost:8080/geoexplorer``).